jdwuarin/tradable-start-np/README.md

 =================
 A starting point for creating tradable apps.
 Just clone and start hacking away.
 This starting point  includes code that:

-* Places a market order and uses the client order id.
+* Places a market order
-* Sends a pending order an watch for its execution
+* Sends a pending order an watches for its execution
 * Monitors the change in position once an order is placed
-* Makes use of tracks and places orders on different tracks.
+* Changes a pending order

+It presents this in a small app that includes a button and a small output window.
+When clicked, the button passes hard-coded arbitrarily set orders for trades.

+* The first click sends a market order that should be filled immediately
+* The second click will send a limit order that shouldn't be filled.
+* The third click will change that unfilled working order and send a new limit order for a different amount.
+* You can monitor the execution of your trades in the window right below the button.

 If you've read the API documentation on our website and want to start coding straight away using this project as a base for your app, here's what you need to do: